nathanielbd/blog/content/posts/making-a-portfolio-site.md

 Hugo?
 - [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is really easy to use to write each page of your site.
 It's much easier than HTML.
-- It works well it GitHub Pages
+- It works well with GitHub Pages

 This site was generated with Hugo and hosted on GitHub Pages.